-2017 Change 2016
+2019 Change 2018

 (in thousands)

-Research and development \$6,896 36.2% \$5,065
+Research and development \$ 6,451 (12.4%) \$ 7,361

-Percentage of net sales 20.3% 21.6%
+Percentage of net sales 29.9% 25.2%

-Research and development ("R&D") expense increased \$1.8 million for the year ended December 31, 2017 compared to 2016.
-The increase was primarily related to higher employee related costs, contract labor, R&D material, incentive and stock based compensation, offset in part by lower recruiting.
+Research and development ("R&D") expense decreased \$910,000 for the year ended December 31, 2019 compared to 2018.
+The decrease was primarily related to lower employee related costs, reduced contract labor and lower incentive compensation.
+R&D as a percentage of sales increased primarily due to the decline in 2019 sales.

 We believe it is essential to invest in R&D to significantly enhance our existing products and to create new products as markets develop and technologies change.
+In 2020, we are planning to expand our hiring and research and development related to our SentriX and the Security Deployment market.
 In addition to product development, a significant part of R&D spending is on creating software and support for new devices introduced by the semiconductor companies.
-We are currently focusing our research and development efforts on strategic growth markets, including automotive electronics and IoT.
-We are developing technology to securely program new categories of semiconductors, including Secure Elements, Authentication Chips, and Secure Microcontrollers.
-We delivered new programming technology and automated handling systems for managed and secure programming in the manufacturing environment and extending the capabilities and support for our programmer architecture.
+We are currently focusing our research development efforts on strategic growth markets, including automotive electronics and IoT.
+We are developing technology and the SentriX product line to securely program new categories of semiconductors, including Secure Elements, Authentication Chips, and Secure Microcontrollers.
+We delivered new enhanced programming technology and automated handling systems for managed and secure programming in the manufacturing environment and extending the capabilities and support for our programmer architecture.
 Our R&D spending fluctuates based on the number, type, and the development stage of our product initiatives and projects.